-The University marks the beginning of each academic year with Opening Exercises, in the University Chapel.
+The University marks the beginning of each academic year with Opening Exercises.
 The annual interfaith service includes an address by President Christopher L. Eisgruber, and the recognition of academic achievements of undergraduate students.
-(NOTE: Due to COVID-19, for the Academic Year 2020-2021, the President will deliver a welcome address to the Class of 2024 on Sunday, August 30 at 10:30am.
+Opening Exercises for the Class of 2026 will be held on Sunday, September 4 at 3 p.m.
 Additional information can be found on the Orientation site)

 A video of Opening Exercises, along with other University convocations, can be found at the Media Central website (these events are stored chronologically).
 On the day of the event, the ceremony will be broadcast live through the same website.